mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSCiphertext;
 ~~~~~

+External sender types are sent as MLSPlaintext, see {{external-proposals}}
+for their use.

 The remainder of this section describes how to compute the signature of
-an MLSPlaintext object and how to convert it to an MLSCiphertext object.
+an MLSPlaintext object and how to convert it to an MLSCiphertext object
-The overall process is as follows:
+for `member` sender types.
+The steps are:

 * Gather the required metadata:
   * Group ID